Design culture

 Design culture is an organizational culture focused on approaches that improve customer experiences through design.
-In every firm, the design is significant since it allows the company to understand users and their needs.
-Integration of design culture in any organisation aims at creating experiences that add value to their respective users.
-In general, design culture entails undertaking design as the forefront of every operation in the organisation, from strategy formulation to execution.
-Every organisation is responsible for ensuring a healthy design culture through the application of numerous strategies.
-For instance, an organisation should provide a platform that allows every stakeholder to engage in design recesses.
-Consequently, everyone needs to incorporate design thinking, which is associated with innovation and critical thinking.
+In every firm, the design culture is of significance as it allows the company to understand users and their needs.
+Integration of design culture in any organization aims at creating experiences that add value to their respective users.
+In general, design culture entails undertaking design as the forefront of every operation in the organization, from strategy formulation to execution.
+Every organization is responsible for ensuring a healthy design culture through the application of numerous strategies.
+For instance, an organization should provide a platform that allows every stakeholder to engage in design recesses.
+Consequently, employees across the board need to incorporate design thinking, which is associated with innovation and critical thinking.

-Moreover, design culture has many characteristics that create a conducive integration within that work environment.
-It offers freedom to fail that presents an opportunity for design experimentation.
-Design process entails taking risks that are mistake bounded.
-Therefore, individuals involving in design processes learn from their mistakes and become more innovative.
-Hence design culture encourages risk taking in design processes that facilitate innovation and creativity in an organisation.
-Proactivity in design culture has an impact on the organisation, specifically on decision making and problem-solving.
+Moreover, design culture has many characteristics that create a conducive integration within the work environment.
+It offers freedom for design experimentation through course corrections.
+Therefore, individuals involved in design processes learn from their mistakes and eventually develop innovative solutions.
+Proactivity in design culture has a positive impact on the organization, specifically on decision-making and problem-solving.
 Design culture allows designers to engage in constructive tasks.
-In the process, designers can solve problems in an organisation and make crucial decisions towards innovations of the organisation.
-Design culture is concerned with the human side of the respective organisation.
-In the recent past, organisations have been running based on data-driven mentality with the success of the organisation measured through the level of efficiency in the operations.
-In contrast, design culture is interested in the participation of human in determining the success of the organisation through the level of innovation facilitated by their involvement.
-In return, design culture concerned with improving an organisation's culture into a pleasant and change have driven culture.
+In the process, designers can solve problems in an organization and make crucial decisions towards innovations of the organization.
+Design culture is concerned with the human side of the respective organization.
+In the recent past, organizations adopted a data-driven mentality with the success of the organization being measured through the level of efficiency in the operations.
+In contrast, design culture is interested in the participation of humans in determining the success of the organization through the level of innovation facilitated by their involvement.
+In return, design culture is concerned with improving an organization's culture into a pleasant and change-driven culture.

+In the Fourth-Order of Design: A Practical Perspective, Tony Golsby-Smith states that design culture expands beyond physical objects, which makes design humanistic rather than mechanistic.
+Furthermore, within the context of design culture, Richard Buchanan describes culture as a verb, it can be expressed as an activity, not a “thing.”
+Therefore, culturing is an activity of ordering, disordering and reordering that everyone can do.